Make a Difference

-As part of our political engagement strategy, The ESOP Association has maintained a federally registered Political Action Committee for more than three decades.
-The ESOP PAC is a tool where our membership and the larger Employee Ownership Community can pool together small contributions from thousands of donors into larger donations.
+As part of our political engagement strategy, TEA has maintained a federally registered Political Action Committee for more than three decades.
+The ESOP PAC is a tool where our membership and the larger employee ownership community can pool together small contributions from thousands of donors into larger donations.
 These donations are made only to support the campaigns of officials who promote the Employee Ownership agenda.

 Founded in 1988, ESOP PAC is the oldest political entity specifically charged with supporting pro-employee ownership elected officials.
-A completely non-partisan organization, ESOP PAC is rare in that it can demonstrate a decades long history of supporting qualified candidates from all political parties (Republican, Democratic, and Independent), regardless of which party held the majority.
+A completely non-partisan organization, ESOP PAC is rare in that it can demonstrate a decades long history of supporting qualified candidates from all political parties, regardless of which party held the majority.
 During that time, ESOP PAC has raised and spent millions to help re-elect our strongest ESOP Champions.

 ESOP PAC applies specific criteria in order for a candidate to qualify for support from our membership.
 Some of those criteria include: